Atlamillias/DearPyPixl/README.md

 **Q**: **Performance?**

 **A**: The framework tries to keep a very low profile.
 When profiling on a pretty low-performance machine, creating one million window items with `mvWindowAppItem` took 15.72 seconds (worst-case); only ~1.2 seconds of that was spent executing Dear PyPixl code.
 Marginal overhead is to be expected for methods, properties, etc. as there are simply more function calls.
-In high-traffic areas like the main runtime loop, consider using the `.configuration`, `.information`, and `.state` methods over interface properties.
+In high-traffic areas like the main event loop, consider using the `.configuration`, `.information`, and `.state` methods over interface properties.

 ---

 **Q**: **Can I use both Dear PyPixl and Dear PyGui code in my project?**

-**A**: **Yes**, and you are **encouraged to do so**.
+**A**: **Yes**, and you are encouraged to do so.

 ---